Tokarzewski/bndreader/README.md

 Python reader for EnergyPlus BND files.

-BND files for detailed HVAC models were generated using DesignBuilder.
+BND files from detailed HVAC models were generated using DesignBuilder.
 Project created in Python and Rhino Grasshopper.